Sea Fishing in Dorset

 Fishing from the Cobb in Lyme Regis

 The Cobb itself is perfect for summertime fishing for beginners but can be dangerous, especially in stormier conditions when the waves can come right up onto the top wall.
-The Canon Wall is a popular part of the cobb to fish.
+The Canon Wall is a popular part of the cob to fish.
 Much of the ground is rough, so float fishing or lure fishing with single spinners are good tactics to minimise tackle losses.
 That said, I’ve heard reports of bull huss being caught in reasonable numbers from the cobb, so ledgering could be good idea.
 There is also a stone wall which is probably easier to fish if you’re good on your feet.
-Mackerel fishing in Lymme regis is often done from the cobb with feathers, spinners or floats.
+Mackerel fishing in Lyme Regis is often done from the cobb with feathers, spinners or floats.
 Wrasse species and a variety of mini species congregate around the inner section of the Cobb, including around the boulders, making it great for LRF fishing.
-In the aquarium you may notice an unusual quantity of Topknot, so for species hunters using light game gear this may be a good spot to target them with worm imitations.
+In the aquarium you may notice an unusual quantity of Topknot, so for species hunters using light game gear, this may be a good spot to target them with worm imitations.

-The shingle beach next to the cobb is churns up dogfish, pouting, the odd codling, wrasse, eels, bass and flatfish species.
+The shingle beach next to the cobb churns up dogfish, pouting, the odd codling, wrasse, eels, bass and flatfish species.
 Smooth hound are also caught in reasonable numbers.

 To the west of the cobb is Monmouth beach, which is a popular beach with rough broken ground and catch reports of decent bass, wrasse and huss.
 Weed can be a problem.